edixos/Nauticus/docs/getting-started.md

 ### Helm

-!!!
-Warning "Chart Not available Yet"
-    The project is under active development, the chart will be available soon.
-    Please refer to [kubectl](#kubectl) installation method.

 1. Make sure that you have docker and kind installed if you want to create a kubernetes cluster within Docker
 2. Start by creating a new Kubernetes cluster with kind command if you don't have one.